mediaboutique/boil/README.md

 # 🌡️ boil - Keep your boilerplate-based projects in sync

-A small, lightweight command-line tool that helps you manage projects derived from a shared boilerplate repository.
+`boil` is a lightweight CLI tool for developers who maintain multiple projects that share a common boilerplate repository.

-It lets you:
+It simplifies project creation, keeps your projects in sync with the boilerplate, and gives you full control over divergence.

+`boil` provides:

-- Create new projects based on a boilerplate
+- A clean workflow for creating new projects from a boilerplate
-- Link an existing project to that boilerplate
+- Automated remote setup (`origin` + `upstream`)
-- Pull updates from the boilerplate into any project
+- Easy updates from the boilerplate to existing projects
-- Inspect the project’s status vs. the boilerplate
-- See which files differ (added/changed/removed/renamed)
+- Status and diff tooling to compare your project with upstream
+- **File locking** via Git merge drivers, so specific files are protected from boilerplate updates

+Ideal for Laravel, PHP, Go, Node, or any environment where multiple projects originate from a shared template.

 Perfect for teams or solo developers who maintain multiple Laravel or PHP projects that all share the same base structure.

+---

-## 🚀 Features
+## Features

+### Project Creation
-- Create new projects directly from your boilerplate
+Create a new project directly from the boilerplate repository with the correct Git remotes set up.

-- Track upstream changes via Git remotes
+### Upstream Sync
+Pull boilerplate changes into an existing project through Git merge or rebase.

+### Status Overview
+Quickly inspect whether your project is ahead/behind the boilerplate.

+### Diff Overview
-- Sync updates from the boilerplate repository
+Shows which files differ from the boilerplate (added/modified/deleted/renamed).

-- Check project status (ahead/behind)
-- Show differences as a clean list of changed files (not full patches)
-- Zero dependencies outside the Go standard library
-- Works on macOS, Linux, and Windows
+### File Locking (New)
+Protect specific files from ever being overwritten by boilerplate updates using Git’s `merge=ours` strategy.
+Useful for:

+- Project-specific config files
+- Customized views
+- Deployment scripts
+- Branding-related assets

+---

 ## 📥 Installation